-David Zhang joined Ropes & Gray’s government enforcement practice group in 2012.
+David Zhang is a partner of Ropes & Gray LLP, and is currently on assignment in Hong Kong as a Senior Foreign Legal Consultant.
 His practice concentrates on advising clients on internal investigations, due diligence, and compliance programs, particularly with a focus on anti-corruption and anti-bribery matters in China.

 David has represented and conducted internal investigations for multinational and U.S.-listed clients across different industries, including pharmaceutical, medical device, internet and technology, hotel and hospitality, venture capital/private equity and aerospace and aviation.
 David is natively bilingual in English and Mandarin Chinese, and he has extensive cultural knowledge of the China region.

-- Conducted numerous internal investigations related to anti-corruption, off- label promotion and export compliance for Fortune 100 multinational life sciences companies.
+- Conducted numerous internal investigations related to anti-corruption, off- label promotion, clinical studies, bid-rigging and export compliance for multinational life sciences companies, including Fortune 100 corporations.

-- Conducted an anti-corruption internal investigation for U.S.-listed internet technology company, including advising the client on self-disclosure to U.S. DOJ and SEC.
+- Conducted an anti-corruption internal investigation for U.S.-listed leading provider of cloud computing services in one of its international markets, including advising the client on self-disclosure to U.S. DOJ and SEC.

-- Conducted an anti-corruption internal investigation for U.S.-listed and privately-held companies across different industries, including hotel management, food & beverage, and industrial equipment and technology.
+- Conducted an anti-corruption internal investigation for U.S.-listed and privately-held companies across different industries, including hotel management, food & beverage and manufacturing.

 - Advised multi-national medical device company regarding its government-appointed compliance monitorship.